shivampatel16/ExamEase/README.md

-# ExamEase: Scheduling Exams with Graph Coloring and Red Black Trees
+# ExamEase: Scheduling Student Exams with Graph Coloring and Red Black Trees

 - Implemented a Java program to read and process student class schedules and build a graph from the data